CamilleStagiaire/bill-app/README.md

 - [Bug Hunt] - Bills : contrôle des extensions
 - [Bug Hunt] - Dashboard : navigation admins dans le dashboard

-* Tests unitaires et d'intégration Bills.js :
+* Tests Bills.js :
-- Finir le test d'intégration "Then bill icon in vertical layout should be highlighted"
+- Tests d'intégration:
-- Test unitaire "Then handleClickNewBill should navigate to new bill"
+    "Then bill icon in vertical layout should be highlighted" _ Test à finir "Then it should fetch bills from the mock API GET" "Then it should throw an error for bad dates" "Then it should fetch bills from an API and fail with a 404 message error" "Then it should fetch messages from an API and fail with a 500 message error"

-- Test unitaire "Then a click event listener should be attached to the eye icon"
+- Tests unitaires :
-- Test d'intégration "Integration test - Then getBills should retrieve and format bills from API"
+    "Then bills should be ordered from earliest to latest"_ Test déja fourni "Then handleClickNewBill should navigate to new bill" "Then a click event listener should be attached to the eye icon"

-- Test d'intégration "Integration test - Then getBills should throw an error for bad dates"
+* Tests NewBill.js :

-* Tests unitaires et d'intégration NewBill.js :
+- Tests unitaires :
-- Construire le test unitaire "Then 'envoyer une note de frais' text should be present on the page"
+    "Then 'envoyer une note de frais' text should be present on the page" _ Test à construire "Then handleChangeFile should return an alert for incorrect file format"

-- Test unitaire "Then handleChangeFile should return an alert for incorrect file format"
+- Tests d'intégration:
-- Test d'intégration "Integration test - Then it should POST a new bill"
+    "Then it should successfully POST a new bill" "Then handleChangeFile should fail with 404 error" "Then handleSubmit should fail with 500 error"

 * Test End-to-End